U.S. Accredited School in Puerto Vallarta Mexico

 THE AMERICAN SCHOOL - College Guidance

-Many of the finest Mexican schools also opened their doors to our students, including: el Instituto Tecnologico de Estudios Superiores de Monterrey (TEC), Universidad Panamericana, Universidad Anahuac, ITESO, and Universidad Autonoma de Guadalajara.
+Many of the finest Mexican schools also opened their doors to our students, including: el Instituto Tecnologico de Estudios Superiores de Monterrey (TEC)*, Universidad de las Americas- Puebla*, Universidad Anahuac, ITESO*, Fermatta Music School and Universidad Autonoma de Guadalajara.

-Such success highlights the quality education these students have received at the American School (over half have been at our school since primary) as well as the support given them by their parents and teachers.
+Such success highlights the quality education these students have received at the American School as well as the support given them by their parents and teachers.
 It’s a group effort, but most of the credit goes to each of them.
 We are all very proud of them.
-Congratulations to the Class of 2011!
+Congratulations to the Class of 2013!

 TESTS & DATES